 If you have experienced the wrongful death of a loved one, please accept our sincere condolences.
-However, please know that there are options available to you if you wish to seek justice and financial compensation on your loved one’s behalf.
+However, please know that there are options available to you if you wish to seek justice and compensation on your loved one’s behalf.
 When a wrongful death occurs, the victim’s heirs have the right to recover compensation for both economic and non-economic damages.

-According to California Code of Civil Procedure 377.60, the individuals who are entitled to bring a wrongful death claim in court include:
+Under California Code of Civil Procedure 377.60, the individuals who are entitled to bring a wrongful death claim in court include:

-- The spouse of the decedent
+- The spouse of the decedent,

-- The registered domestic partner of the decedent
+- The registered domestic partner of the decedent,

-- The children of the decedent
+- The children of the decedent,

-- The decedent’s grandchildren, if the decedent’s children are deceased
+- The decedent’s grandchildren, if the decedent’s children are deceased,

-- Any individual entitled to the decedent’s property according to California’s intestate succession laws
+- Any individual entitled to the decedent’s property according to California’s intestate succession laws.

 Survival actions and wrongful death are strictly governed under California state law.
 They are similar, but there are some differences.

 For example, if someone suffered a serious brain injury in a car accident caused by vehicular malfunction, went into a coma, and didn’t actually die until months later, the estate of the deceased would be entitled to that person’s lost wages.
 This is only one example.
 Please consult with a Beverly Hills wrongful death attorney to discuss the specific circumstances of your loved one’s death.

 A wrongful death claim entitles the victim’s surviving family to the recovery of damages, which include:

-- Medical expenses and hospital bills,
+- Medical expenses and hospital bills

-- Punitive damages,
+- Punitive damages

-- Loss of financial support,
+- Loss of financial support

-- Funeral and burial expenses,
+- Funeral and burial expenses

-- Loss of consortium,
+- Loss of consortium

-- Loss of love, protection, affection, and support.
+- Loss of love, protection, affection, and support

 One of the many common causes of wrongful death is medical malpractice.
 Below is a list of several scenarios that may entitle surviving family members to bring a wrongful death claim for medical malpractice, including but not limited to:

-- Misdiagnosing a patient.
+- Misdiagnosing a patient

-- Incorrectly interpreting lab results.
+- Incorrectly interpreting lab results

-- Ignoring lab results.
+- Ignoring lab results

-- Ordering the wrong lab tests.
+- Ordering the wrong lab tests

-- Failing to notice or correctly diagnose a patient’s symptoms.
+- Failing to notice or correctly diagnose a patient’s symptoms

-- Incorrectly administered medication or dosage.
+- Incorrectly administered medication or dosage

-- Surgical mistakes.
+- Surgical mistakes

-- Inadequate follow-up or aftercare.
+- Inadequate follow-up or aftercare

-- Unnecessary surgeries.
+- Unnecessary surgeries

 In general, when someone is killed because of negligence or deliberate acts of malice, the surviving family members listed above can file a wrongful death claim for the recovery of damages.
 The same legal standard applies to police officers, as well.

 Wrongful death claims against the police are notoriously challenging and compensation will not come easily.
 However, they are sometimes settled quickly because police departments do not want any bad publicity.
 Wrongful death claims against a police department are typically filed against the city where the death took place.
-A wrongful death that took place in Beverly Hills would of course mean that a wrongful death claim will be filed against the city of Beverly Hills.
+A wrongful death that took place in Beverly Hills would mean that a wrongful death claim will be filed against the city of Beverly Hills.

-It is possible that the city of Beverly Hills will invoke immunity as a defense against legal repercussions.
+It is possible that Beverly Hills will invoke immunity as a defense against legal repercussions.
 For example, if a police officer who killed someone used appropriate techniques, they could successfully avoid a wrongful death claim.
-We strongly recommend discussing the specific circumstances of your loved one’s death with an experienced Beverly Hills wrongful death attorney to determine whether or not you are entitled to file a wrongful death claim against a police department for the recovery of damages.
+We strongly recommend discussing the specific circumstances of your loved one’s death with an experienced Beverly Hills wrongful death attorney to determine whether or not you are entitled to file a wrongful death claim against the party at-fault for the recovery of damages.

-Furthermore, wrongful death claims can be brought at the state or federal level, and possibly both.
+Wrongful death claims can be brought at the state or federal level, and possibly both.
 It depends on the circumstances.
 It is important to know that a wrongful death claim can be brought at the federal level on behalf of an aggrieved individual whose civil rights were violated.
-According to Federal law (42 U.S.C. § 1983), any peace officers who subject a U.S. resident to “the deprivation of any rights, privileges, or immunities secured by the Constitution and laws” can be held liable for a wrongful death.
+According to federal law (42 U.S.C. § 1983), any peace officers who subject a U.S. resident to “the deprivation of any rights, privileges, or immunities secured by the Constitution and laws” can be held liable for a wrongful death.

 Police officers are allowed to use force, but it must be appropriate according to the circumstances.
 In other words, did a police officer respond appropriately given a perceived threat, or did he or she use excessive force given the circumstances?